 Exchange traded funds

 Exchange traded funds (ETFs) are the cheapest way to track the performance of a particular share index.
 Unlike the unlisted investments in index funds, ETFs are index funds that are bought and sold like shares.
-Their main benefit is low fees, which start at just 0.29% for an Australian share fund.
+Their main benefit is low fees, which can be as low as 0.29% for an Australian share fund.
 These listed funds also allow you to get instant diversification – with one trade you can become a part-owner in hundreds of companies.
 Like any other share, you'll need to go through a stockbroker or online broker to buy ETFs, so consider broker costs in your decision.

-Despite their low costs and accurate tracking of chosen share market indices, not many financial planners recommend investing in ETFs, perhaps because they're not authorised to do so, or ETFs don't pay them sales or advice commissions.
+Despite their low costs and accurate tracking of chosen share market indices, not many financial planners recommend investing in ETFs, perhaps because they're not authorised to do so, or ETFs don't pay them sales or advice commissions (to the extent that they're allowed under current rules).
 Fee-for-service financial planners who aren't reliant on commissions may be more likely to recommend investing in ETFs.

 Think you've never dabbled in shares?
 Chances are you're already investing in shares through your superannuation fund.
-Ninety percent of people are in their employer's default fund, which is where your money goes if you don't make an active choice.
+About seven out of ten Australians are in their employer's default fund, which is where your money goes if you don't make an active choice.
 The default is often a "balanced" option that invests in a mix of assets, including cash and fixed interest, and 60–75% in property and shares.

 Some super funds enable you to trade individual shares that are listed on the Australian Stock Exchange (trading fees apply).
 If you go down this path, it's a good idea to make sure your super fund portfolio remains diversified between different companies, sectors and types of investments.
 Don't put all your eggs in one basket.

-The Australian index is worth just two per cent of global share markets.
+The Australian index is a very small part of global share markets as a whole.
 You can buy shares from other countries through stockbrokers, managed funds, index funds and exchange traded funds.
 Broker fees for international trades are higher and it's not always possible through some online broker packages.

 - Averaging in: Also known as "dollar cost averaging", this is a strategy for buying shares by regularly investing.
 You might decide to put $100 into a share fund on the first Monday of every month.
 As the price of shares rises and falls regularly, your $100 will buy more shares when prices are weak and fewer shares when their prices are higher.
 Over the long run, the prices average out.
 This approach doesn't guarantee profits, but can smooth the ups and downs.